31 Speed Training Exercises To Become Faster

 I want you to understand I’m not saying that this is always the case because it’s not.
-These MMA fighters just happened to be really good at using their MMA fighting style and they had to use technique and speed to do it, and they are of course using strength as well, just not at the level of their opponent’s physical strength.
+These MMA fighters just happened to be good at using their MMA fighting style and they had to use technique and speed to do it, and they are of course using strength as well, just not at the level of their opponent’s physical strength.

-What Speed Training Exercises Can I do to Punch Faster?
+What Speed Training Exercises Can I Do to Punch Faster?

 I’m sure you’ve got a favorite fighter who’s explosive when it comes to punching speed.
 Mine is Mike Tyson because it was incredible how fast he was as a heavyweight.
-When I think of a fighter who possess serious combat speed in boxing, I think of Tyson because he’s built like a tank but fast like a featherweight.
+When I think of a fighter who possesses serious combat speed in boxing, I think of Tyson because he’s built like a tank but fast like a featherweight.
 It was a beautiful sight to watch because you knew someone was getting knocked out.

-Now was that speed naturally blessed to him and to other fighters like him, or did they work on it with speed training exercises?
-The quick answer is they trained and worked at it just like anything else in life you train in to be better.
+Now was that speed naturally blessed to him and other fighters like him, or did they work on it with speed training exercises?
+The quick answer is they trained and worked at it just like anything else in life you train to be better.
 I’ve listed some exercises that’ll help you with building your punching speed.